 - Lending of money or other extensions of credit between a plan and a disqualified person

 - Furnishing of goods, services, or facilities between a plan and a disqualified person

 - Income or assets of a plan being transferred to, used by, or used for the benefit of a disqualified person

-- Receipt by any disqualified person who is a fiduciary of any consideration for his own personal account from any party dealing with the plan in connection with a transaction involving the income or the assets of the plan
+- Receipt by any disqualified person who is a fiduciary of any consideration for his or her own personal account from any party dealing with the plan in connection with a transaction involving the income or the assets of the plan

 Consequences for Prohibited Transactions

-In order to dissuade people from prohibited holdings and prohibited investments, the IRS has severe consequences for the owner of the plan and for the persons who participate in a prohibited transaction.
+The IRS has severe consequences for the owner of the plan and for the persons who participate in a prohibited transaction.